Nursing home care, funding system need overhaul, report says

 “It has been a long time since we as a country have been wanting to dig in and reform how we finance, pay, regulate and delivery nursing home services,” said David Grabowski, a nursing home expert and Harvard Medical School professor who served on the report committee.

+The industry’s biggest lobbying groups insisted reforms must be met by increased government funding.

+The American Health Care Association said “what we cannot support are unfunded mandates.”

-Katie Smith Sloan, who leads LeadingAge, which represents nonprofit nursing homes, called the report “a piercing wake-up call” about an industry “in desperate need of an overhaul.”
-The success of remaking the system, Smith Sloan said, would depend on how the government addresses funding.
+Katie Smith Sloan, who leads LeadingAge, which represents nonprofit nursing homes, called the report “a piercing wake-up call” about an industry “in desperate need of an overhaul,” but likewise said the success of remaking the system would depend on how funding issues are addressed.

 “As policymakers consider how to enact the report’s recommendations, they must back their actions with sufficient funding to make changes a reality,” she said.
 “Without that, the committee’s work will be for naught.”